Heroes for Hope: Publication history

+Proceeds controversy

+Marvel originally planned for the proceeds from the comic to go to Oxfam for its work in Africa.
+After previewing the book, the organization refused to accept the donation.
+The Oxfam representative found the comic "racist, sexist, and reprehensible," particularly taking issue with the presentation of women in the comic, especially X-Men heroine Storm, who is of African heritage.
+The representative apparently also believed the comic's logo had been stolen from the singer Janet Jackson (the Jackson family were major supporters of Oxfam) and refused to believe Marvel when they explained that their Janet Jackson was a different person.

+The proceeds were instead given to the American Friends Service Committee, with the first check being in excess of $500,000.

 Plot

-The comic book opens with Rachel Summers poking her head out of the X-Mansion to grab the mail, only to be confronted with a horrible sight.
-The X-Men rush to the entrance to see that the mansion has somehow been transported to the middle of a barren desert.
+Rachel Summers pokes her head out of the X-Mansion to grab the mail, only to see that the mansion has somehow been transported to the middle of a barren desert.
 After retrieving the comatose mail carrier, Wolverine senses that all is not right, and claws him in the face.
-But it turns out that it was all an illusion.
-The X-Men go back to business as usual after this fiasco, but then things begin to go wrong.
-One by one, a series of psychic assaults is launched on each member of the team, as they are subjected to their greatest subconscious fears.
+The mail carrier and desert both vanish.
+The X-Men go back to business as usual, but a series of psychic assaults is launched on each member of the team, as they are subjected to their greatest subconscious fears.

-First Colossus (with art by Byrne and Austin) is mocked by steely apparitions of his teammates.
+First, Colossus is mocked by steely apparitions of his teammates.
 This is more than he can bear, and he curls up in a fetal position.
-Kitty Pryde, as told by King, Wrightson, and inker Jeff Jones, goes to grab something from the refrigerator only to be surprised by an evil Death-type being in a cloak.
-He exposes Kitty's great fear of going hungry.
-As told by Bill Mantlo, Charles Vess, and Jon J Muth, Nightcrawler finds Kitty turned into a wizened old hag, which leads to his own experience, focusing on Christian imagery and moral dilemmas.
+Kitty Pryde goes to grab something from the refrigerator and a skeletal being in a cloak turns her into an emaciated hag.
+Nightcrawler finds Kitty, which leads to his own experience, focusing on Christian imagery and moral dilemmas.
 Kurt is offered the chance to sacrifice himself so that one other person might breath the air and eat the food he would.
 He declines, and thinks himself a coward.
-Thanks to Moore and Richard Corben, the next to fall prey to the spiritual onslaught is Magneto, who is offered a glimpse of a world where his dream of mutant supremacy has been realized — and that it's not all it's cracked up to be.
-Rachel is swept back to her past, where she's confronted by a horde of mutant-hunting doppelgänger Hounds, reminding her of her part in that dystopian future.
-Wolverine, by Ellison, Miller, and inker Sienkiewicz, must confront the tension between his human and animal sides.
-Claremont, Brian Bolland, and P. Craig Russell depict Storm confronted by a carnival ringmaster, who traps her in a house of mirrors.
-She is shown various images of her possible self, each one more distorted than the last.
-Ororo gets drawn into the crazy carnival games, and in the first concrete expression of the story's theme, she realizes that it is wrong to waste food.
-Having defeated the psychic attacker by feeding illusory cream pies to illusory people, Storm returns to her teammates for discussion of what has transpired.
+Magneto is offered a glimpse of a world where his dream of mutant supremacy has been realized, and is attacked by the risen corpses of the slain humans.
+Rachel is swept back to her past, where she is confronted by a horde of Hounds, reminding her of her part in that dystopian future.
+Wolverine confronts the tension between his human and animal sides.
+Storm is confronted by a carnival ringmaster, who traps her in a house of mirrors.
+She is shown various images of her possible self.
+Ororo gets drawn into the crazy carnival games, and realizes that it is wrong to waste food.
+Having fended off the psychic attacker by feeding cream pies to starving people, Storm returns to her teammates for discussion of what has transpired.